Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Modeling Driver Yielding

 \subsection{Model for Driver-pedestrian Interaction}

 Table~\ref{tab:log_results} lists the variables identified as significant and thus included in the logistic regression model of driver yielding.
-Based on the variable selection criterion introduced above, the vehicle speed, whether opposite direction yield, the width of major crossing road, the presence of restaurants/bars/parking lots, the distance to the nearest park, and the distance to the nearest school are all significant.
-Therefore, the logistic regression model presented in Table \ref{tab:log_results} is constructed using the above variables.
-The coefficients $\beta_i$ within the model are determined using maximum-likelihood estimation, an iterative procedure aimed at minimizing the error in the predicted probabilities.
-These coefficients $\beta_i$ articulate the magnitude of the influence each predictor variable has on the binary outcome of driver yielding or not yielding.
+Based on the variable selection criterion introduced above, the vehicle speed, the yielding action of drivers in the opposite direction, the width of major crossing road, the presence of restaurants/bars/parking lots, the distance to the nearest park, and the distance to the nearest school are all significant.
+Note that the presence of parking refers to the large street-facing parking lots (not on-street parking) within a 1-block radius of the intersection.
+Therefore, the logistic regression model presented in Table~\ref{tab:log_results} is constructed using the above variables.
+The coefficients $\beta_n$ within the model are determined using maximum-likelihood estimation, an iterative procedure aimed at minimizing the error in the predicted probabilities.
+These coefficients $\beta_n$ articulate the magnitude of the influence each predictor variable has on the binary outcome of driver yielding or not yielding.
 Additionally, the standard error provides an estimate of each coefficient's variability, while the Z-score conveys the deviation from the mean in units of standard deviation.
 A test statistic, the p-value, reflects the probability of obtaining extreme results from the statistical analysis.
 Specifically, a low p-value signifies a predictor's likely relevance to the model.